YiyangLi/learn-pubsub/README.md

 The push-based pubsub server is responsible to distribute messages to consumers.
 If a message is not delivered because the consumer is busy or unavailable, the message will be pushed back to end of the queue.
 They will be distributed again in the next round.
 That is to say, the order of delivery may be different than the order of arrival.
 Each message is independent to each other.

-Once the pubsub server can guarantee a message is delivered successfully, it will no longer process the message.
-It can't, however, guarantee the message is processed successfully.
-I will cover it more under the limitation section.
+The pubsub server guarantees a message is delivered successfully.
+Once a message delivered, it will be dropped.
+The server doesn't, however, guarantee the message is processed the consumer successfully.

 ### To publish a message
 Follow the format `pubsubyy publish <topic> [message]`, where `message` is optional.
-If it's not defined, a random UUID will be the message.
+If it's not defined, a random-generated UUID will be the message.
 ```shell
 $ pubsubyy publish complex "a message with spaces"
 $ pubsubyy publish simple
 ```
-Use double quotes `"` if you the topic or the message contains spaces.
+Use double quotes `"` if the topic or the message contains spaces.

 ### To initiate a consumer
 Each consumer is an express server, you don't need to specify the port, it will automatically assign one for you.
 And the pubsub server knows the port after it successfully subscribes the topic.